Amaranthus caudatus: Description

 Each panicle is self-pollinating and the fruits each contain a single small seed, no larger than 1 mm in diameter.
 Like quinoa, each seed has a shiny coat and the embryo is curved around the small endosperm.
 The panicles grow from lateral buds and from the main stem.

 A. caudatus is an annual, broad-leaved dicotyledon with a central stem that grows from a taproot system.
 Depending on the variety, A. caudatus can reach up to 2.5 m tall.
 Leaves and side branches grow outward from the central stem and may start as low as the base of the plant.

 Etymology

 During the Victorian era, specific flowers had different meanings.
-Love-lies-bleeding stood for hopeless love or hopelessness in the Victorian language of flowers.
+Love-lies-bleeding stood for untenable romantic relationships or absence of desirable prospects in the Victorian language of flowers.
+Therefore, as the plant visually resembles droplets of blood and Puritan virtue names had been around since the 16th century, the name love-lies-bleeding is not unexpected.

 History

 A. caudatus is originally from Central and South America and was used as a staple grain by the Inca, Maya and Aztec civilizations.
 Because of its high nutritional value, it was culturally considered as a beneficial food for children and elderly.

 A. caudatus was very important for Aztec people.
 They believed that kiwicha had the power to give strength to people that eat it.

 This food was not only used for royalty diet but also in religious rituals.
 A. caudatus was mixed with honey and human blood and eaten during ceremonies, including human sacrifices.
 For these reasons, around the 1500s when the conquistadores came, they prohibited the use of the plant and was almost completely banned from these regions.
 Around the 1800s, A. caudatus slowly started to be cultivated again.

 Because of its late reuse, due to its history, A. caudatus cultivation is still very localized in America.
 However, the interest in the cultivation of A. caudatus outside the Andes is increasing again.